supercharge/pipeline/README.md

 ## Contributing
-Do you miss a string function?
+Do you miss a function?
 We very much appreciate your contribution!
 Please send in a pull request 😊

 1. Create a fork
 2. Create your feature branch: `git checkout -b my-feature`